Impact of the COVID-19 pandemic on the military: Europe

 On 11 March, the Norwegian Armed Forces cancelled the Cold Response 20 exercise planned to involve NATO and allied personnel.

 During the first wave of the pandemic in Italy, the Italian armed forces worked with the national government to provide civilian healthcare and logistical support throughout the country, in addition to serve as lockdown enforcement alongside the police.

 On 25 March, president of France Emmanuel Macron launched "Operation Resilience" to enable the French armed forces to provide civilian support during the pandemic in France and overseas French territories.

+European forces have mainly been deployed to support health capacities, provide logistical support and carry out security tasks.

 North America

 United States

 The military exercises scheduled in the first half of 2020 were cancelled.
 The cancelled exercises include a joint fire exercise on the dynamic front, saber strike, joint warfighting assessment and swift response.

 On 16 March, the National Defense Industrial Association in the United States cancelled the 2020 Special Operations Forces Industry Conference scheduled for May 2020.
 On 25 March, the Department of Defense prohibited the deployment of servicemembers for 60 days to mitigate spread of the virus.
 On 27 March, the United States cancelled large-scale exercises involving thousands of troops in the Philippines that had been scheduled for May 2020.
 In addition, the movement of personnel and equipment from the US to Europe also ceased due to concerns over Covid-19.
 All the cancelled exercises were crucial to enhance NATO's military capabilities and improve their ability to defend against Russian aggression.
 On 6 April, the United States Forces Japan declared a Public Health Emergency on the Kanto Plain installations.
 In May 2020, the Department of Defense issued a memo banning survivors of COVID-19 from joining the military.
 In June 2020, the United States Navy came up with guidance to combat COVID-19 and deploy safely using the smallest effort possible.